greg4shaw/Data-Fetcher/README.md

     - http://127.0.0.1:8080
 - To quit the application you can use `Ctrl + c`

-## Usage

-### Usage:
-Life falling apart?
-Can't seem to get everything done?
-Are there too few hours in your days and oo few days in your life?
-Never fear, as this ToDo List is just about the answer to your every life problem.
-Simply add whatever task you need to do to the list and then go ahead and do it.
-BOOM!
-Problems solved.
-Life Sorted.
-Don't forget to delete the task after it is complete to stop yourself doing it again...

 ### Expected outcomes:
-Fear.
-Disbelief.
-FREEDOM.
+Access to information at your fingertips.

 ## Support

-If by some unexpected circumstance the tasks stop tasking, please get hold of me at gman.international@gmail.com and I will make it all right again.
+If by some unexpected circumstance the data stops rendering, please get hold of me at gman.international@gmail.com and I will make it all right again.

 ## Roadmap

 Oh we have so many places to go...
-What starts off as tasks can end up as repeatable routines, and dare we even say projects.
-Adding more detail to each task, adding sub tasks, adding grouping for different task lists, adding reminders, the list goes on.
-And the best part about that is I have all the above potential additions saved where?
-You guessed it, my ToDo List!

 ## Versioning